 Gretchen Rubin - My experiments in the pursuit of happiness and good habits Amygdala Human brain in the coronal orientation.
 Amygdalae are shown in dark red.
 Structure MRI coronal view of the left amygdala Anatomically, the amygdala and more particularly, its central and medial nuclei, have sometimes been classified as a part of the basal ganglia.
 Hemispheric specializations There are functional differences between the right and left amygdala.
 Sex differences The amygdala is one of the most well understood brain regions with regard to differences between the sexes.
 In addition to size, other differences between men and women exist with regards to the amygdala.
 The right amygdala is also linked with taking action as well as being linked to negative emotions, which may help explain why males tend to respond to emotionally stressful stimuli physically.
 Function Connections The cortical nucleus is involved in the sense of smell and pheromone-processing.
 Emotional learning Memory modulation Sexual orientation Aggression

 Welcome to ALDA!
 Am Academy of Child & Adolescent Psychiatry Disorders | Behavenet The Deaf Resource Library Critical Mental Health Resources for College Students With the pressures facing most people today, it is essential to take your mental health seriously.
 This is especially true for college students and young people, whose lack of experience in the real world could lead to major mental health issues resulting from stress, overwork, fatigue, or even the onset of a more serious mental illness.
 In fact, up to 75 percent of college students with possible mental health issues do not seek help for what ails them.
 While this resource is meant to provide college students and young people with quality information on maintaining good mental health and identifying mental health issues, it is not meant to take the place of professional advice from a qualified mental health specialist.
+Anyone who wishes to learn more keeping tabs on their mental health should consider taking this mental health assessment before diving into the resource.
 Most Common Mental Health Issues Facing College Students Links to Each State’s Social and Health Services Site